METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 ### MyDSQL Dump
-The native mysqldump tool can also be used to dump a database into a file `mysqldump -u openmrs -popenmrs --opt --routines openmrs > backupDDMMYY-HHMM.sql`
+The native mysqldump tool can also be used to dump a database into a file `mysqldump -u [useraccount] -p[password] --opt --routines openmrs > backupDDMMYY-HHMM.sql`
+* [useraccount] - the username for accessing the database
+* [password] - the password to connect to the database
+* backupDDMMYY-HHMM.sql - the name of the file, recommended naming for example is backup04April16-1425.sql which has a date and time when the backup was done

 ## Database Restore
 The UgandaEMR installer includes HeidiSQL a tool that allows the restoration of backup files into the backend database.